Isolation & Contracts

 For database testing, injecting a connection pool or transaction manager allows you to wrap each test in an isolated transaction that rolls back upon completion.
 This eliminates the need for expensive database teardowns between tests while guaranteeing state isolation.
 Similarly, HTTP clients can be injected as protocol-compliant interfaces, allowing you to swap aiohttp or httpx instances with deterministic stubs during unit tests.

-Practical implementations for Mocking database connections without hitting prod typically involve injecting a SQLAlchemy engine or asyncpg pool that routes to an in-memory SQLite instance or a Dockerized test container.
-For external APIs, Mocking oauth2 flows for api testing relies on injecting token managers and HTTP adapters that return pre-signed JWTs or cached responses.
+Practical implementations for database testing typically involve injecting a SQLAlchemy engine or asyncpg pool that routes to an in-memory SQLite instance or a Dockerized test container.
+For external APIs, the same DI pattern applies to token managers and HTTP adapters that return pre-signed JWTs or cached responses without touching the real auth service.

 Async DI requires special attention to event loop isolation and context propagation.
 Using contextvars alongside async fixtures ensures that dependency resolution remains thread-safe and loop-aware. pytest-asyncio provides native support for async fixtures, but you must carefully manage connection pooling to prevent resource exhaustion during parallel execution.